syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 N> Add the DatePicker code within the Content section, by removing the unwanted code within it.

-2. Finally build and run the project by pressing F5, so that you can now see the output similar to the below screenshot in your web browser,
+2. Finally build and run the project by pressing F5, so that you can now see the output similar to the following screenshot in your web browser.

 ![](Getting-Started_images/Manual8.png)
 DatePicker control displaying on the web browser